towaquimbayo/Get-Kindr/README.md

 * __Event Details__: Each event includes detailed information such as location, date, time, tags, available seats, token rewards, and a description, along with a list of volunteer applicants.
 * __Event Applications__: Volunteers can easily browse and apply to events that match their interests and skills.
 * __Event Searching, Filtering, and Sorting__: Users can filter events by name, tags, and location.
-Additionally, events can be sorted by the number of tokens and date, and volunteers can utilize a search tab to find specific events.
+Additionally, events can be sorted by the number of tokens and dates, and volunteers can utilize a search tab to find specific events.
 * __Interactive Maps Integration__: Event locations are displayed on an interactive map using the Google Maps API and Mapbox GL, providing a visual and navigable interface.
 * __Event Completion__: Organizations have the authority to close or complete events after their date has passed, rewarding volunteers with tokens for their participation.